mfractor/mfractor.github.io/docs/faq.md

 ## Frequently Asked Questions

-*Geting help for MFractor when something's amiss or giving feedback*
+*Answers to some commonly asked questions*

 ##How can I get help or support?
-If something doesn't work quite right or you'd like a sweet new feature added, be patient and contact me:
+If something doesn't work or you'd like a sweet new feature added, be patient and contact me:

  * Via Twitter: Give me a holla at [@matthewrdev](https://twitter.com/matthewrdev)
  * Via Slack: Drop in to chat anytime in the [#mfractor Xamarin Slack sub-channel](https://xamarinchat.slack.com/archives/mfractor).